Andrew L. Shapiro

 From the mid-1990s to 2000, Andrew focused on information technology's impact on society.
 His 1999 book The Control Revolution, an Amazon.com bestseller, was called “an excellent, balanced and thorough new book” (L.A.
 Times).
 He was a fellow at Harvard's Berkman Center for Internet & Society, ran the Aspen Institute’s Internet Policy Project, and was a senior advisor to the Markle Foundation.
 He was named by MIT's Technology Review as one of 100 young innovators who would shape the future of technology.

 Prior to that, Andrew focused on globalization.
 In 1992, Random House published his book We're Number One!: Where America Stands—and Falls—in the New World Order, which was released in Germany and Japan as well.
 President Clinton invited Andrew to speak at his post-election Economic Summit.

-Andrew is on the advisory board of Yale’s Center for Business and the Environment and The Climate Group's Clean Revolution initiative, and has served on environmental committees for the NYC2012 Olympic Bid, the Lower Manhattan Development Corporation, and the Urban Land Institute.
+Andrew serves on the advisory boards of Obvious Ventures, Yale’s Center for Business and the Environment, and The Climate Group's Clean Revolution initiative.
 He was a longtime board member at the Southern Center for Human Rights and the nonprofit Reboot and served at the appointment of Mayor Michael Bloomberg on a task force on career and technical education.

 Andrew is a graduate of Brown University (Phi Beta Kappa, 1990) and Yale Law School (1995).
 He served as a law clerk to Judge Pierre N. Leval of the U.S. Court of Appeals for the Second Circuit and was admitted to the New York State bar.